9 Dating mistakes to avoid in the early stages of dating.

 If you’re just getting to know someone spending to much time texting can be one of the biggest barriers to a relationship.
 Texts can be misinterpreted, assumptions made and a false sense of intimacy created.

 In the early stages of dating save the texting for logistics.
-Only the “when and where” of it like, confirming times etc. To really emotionally connect with someone, the getting to know you stage should be through speaking on phone and of course meeting in person.
+Only the “when and where” of it like, confirming a date etc. To really emotionally connect with someone, the getting to know you stage should be through speaking on phone and of course meeting in person.

 8. Ignoring Red Flags